frizb/Windows-Privilege-Escalation/README.md

 ## Uploading files to the Windows machine
 Most of the time we will want to upload a file to the Windows machine in order to speed up our enumeration or to privilege escalate.
-We will look at 3 ways of uploading files to a remote Windows machine from Kali Linux:
+We will look at 4 ways of uploading files to a remote Windows machine from Kali Linux:
 1. VBScript HTTP Downloader
 2. PowerShell HTTP Downloader
 3. Python HTTP Downloader
-3. Remote FTP Downloader
+4. FTP Downloader

 ### Uploading Files with VBScript
 First lets test to see if we can run VBScript